 scrape annotations.
 If you set the Prometheus OpenMetrics integration to scrape all the available targets and to send all the data that's exposed from those targets, you may exceed New Relic's platform limits and increase your billing charges.
 To help prevent this from happening, use the integration's filtering capabilities.

-For more information, see the Prometheus OpenMetrics integration requirements for Docker and Kubernetes.
+For more information, see the Prometheus OpenMetrics integration requirements for Docker.
 Also see the troubleshooting procedures for

 To decide what data to include or exclude, use New Relic's Metric API to explore your metric data.
 Then, refine your filters to scrape only relevant targets and send useful metrics.